-There are a handful of incredibly secure prisons in the UK.
-As violent crime and misdemeanour continue to perpetuate, it’s still important for the British justice system to keep a lid on those who are dangerous to society.
-Without a controversial ‘death row’ or capital punishment system in modern UK society, prisons need to be more secure than ever.
+There are a handful of incredibly secure prisons in the UK As violent crime and misdemeanour continue to perpetuate, it’s still important for the British justice system to keep a lid on those who are dangerous to society.
+Without a controversial ‘death row’ or capital punishment system in modern U.K. society, prisons need to be more secure than ever.

 There are eight prisons in the UK which you can consider high security.
 These include Woodhill, Belmarsh, Full Sutton, Wakefield, Long Lartin, Frankland, Whitemoor and Manchester (Strangeways).
 Of these, perhaps the most infamous is Wakefield.

-But why is this?
 To give you a hint, it has the nickname ‘Monster Mansion’.
 It is here where some of the most infamous serial killers in British history have spent time or have been transferred to.
 It’s been open since 1594, and it’s a captive facility for 100 prisoners considered Category A, or those who are likely to be extremely dangerous.
 In particular, HMP Wakefield houses rapists and sex offenders.
 It’s rare anyone transfers here unless they have at least five years on their sentence.

 ‘Monster Mansion’ has housed some of the most infamous individuals of the modern era.
-For example, it has housed repeat offender Charles Bronson, Soham murderer Ian Huntley, ‘Doctor Death’ Harold Shipman, and Ian Watkins – former lead singer of Lostprophets, who spent time in HMP Wakefield for offences against children.
+For example, it has housed repeat offender Charles Bronson, Soham murderer Ian Huntley, ‘Doctor Death’ Harold Shipman, and Ian Watkins – former lead singer of Lostprophets, who spent time in HMP Wakefield for offenses against children.

 Belmarsh is actually one of the biggest prisons of its kind in the UK, as it can house up to 910 convicts.
 It is a purely male jail.